 The financial industry is huge and saturated with products and providers.
-Industry players of all shapes and sizes have spent years and millions of dollars targeting women.
+Industry players of all shapes and sizes have spent years and millions of dollars targeting women, for instance.
 Still, most of us don’t feel well served by the status quo.
 Most people’s general dissatisfaction with the industry has resulted in under-participation and under-utilization.
 They’ve opted out.

 I know this in part because industry data reflects it, but also because I spent the first 15 years of my career in financial services.
 Over the decades, I have continued to advise close family and friends informally —“around the kitchen table.”
 I understand the need that people have for sound financial advice.
 I’ve always wished everyone had more access to advice they could trust.